Notes on John 10

 though he was a very great prophet, John never performed a miracle.
 God can use

-a Spirit-filled (Luke 1:15) ministry of words apart from supernatural signs.
+a Spirit-filled (Luke 1:15) ministry of preaching apart from supernatural

-God reserved for the later that Christ and His disciples would perform many
+signs.
+God had reserved miracles for the later ministry of Christ and His

 Appendix 10 A: One People or